Top 40 Cooperative Board Games

 It’s going to take a pretty special game to replace Sherlock Holmes Consulting Detective as my group’s top crime-solving game.
 The writing is insanely good, the cases are tough and memorable, and the game does a great job of making every player feel like a real detective throughout each case.

-If you’ve been a fan of co-op mystery games or you just like the murder mystery genre in general, you’ll definitely want to check this one out.
+If you’ve been a fan of co-op mystery games or you just like the murder mystery genre in general, you’ll want to check this one out.
 You might not be able to solve some cases, but chances are you’ll talk about them for a long time afterward like my group always does.

 There are now a lot of new cases that you can check out for this system, including the cases found in Jack the Ripper & West End Adventures, Carlton House & Queen’s Park, and The Baker Street Irregulars.